 One of my favorite affordable skincare and body care brands, EO Products (which is a certified zero-waste company), uses PCR plastic in every bottle, and many are 100% PCR plastic.
 They also offer lots of refill options.

-As 2018 progresses, I'm planning to work as many of these plastic-reducing habits into my beauty routine as possible.
+As the year progresses, I'm planning to work as many of these plastic-reducing habits into my beauty routine as possible.
 Promise to try to do the same?